nextauthjs/next-auth/docs/docs/tutorials/securing-pages-and-api-routes.md

 :::tip
 To inclue all `dashboard` nested routes (sub pages like `/dashboard/settings`, `/dashboard/profile`) you can pass `matcher: "/dashboard/:path*"` to `config`.

-For other patterns check out the [NextJS middleware documentation](https://nextjs.org/docs/advanced-features/middleware#matcher).
+For other patterns check out the [Next.js Middleware documentation](https://nextjs.org/docs/advanced-features/middleware#matcher).
 :::

 ### Server Side